 The following online resources are designed to help patients and their family members or loved ones better understand important health insurance coverage information and the cost of behavioral health treatment.

-If you or a loved one are referred to our facility, our dedicated admissions professionals will attempt to verify health insurance benefits based on the information provided or available at the time of admission.
+If you or a loved one is referred to our facility, our dedicated admissions professionals will attempt to verify health insurance benefits based on the information provided or available at the time of admission.
 However, it is important for patients or patient representatives to work closely with the patient’s insurance provider to understand the details of the health insurance coverage.

 Important notes about Oceans’ billing process: